-Click the cover photo above to add the book to your Goodreads TBR and enter below for your chance to win a signed copy of Carols and Chaos.
-The giveaway is open internationally and is hosted by Xpresso Book Tours.
+Click the cover photo above to add the book to your Goodreads TBR and enter below for your chance to win a print copy of Match Me If You Can.
+The giveaway is open to US/CAN only and is hosted by Xpresso Book Tours.

 Don't forget to click the banner at the top to follow the rest of the tour and feel free to leave your comments below :)